Italian health insurance card

-The Italian health insurance card (Tessera sanitaria) is a personal card that replaced the Italian fiscal code card for all citizens entitled to benefits of the Italian National Health Service and fitted with tax code.
+The Italian health insurance card (Italian: Tessera sanitaria) is a personal card for all citizens entitled to benefits of the Italian National Health Service.
 Its rear side acts as a European Health Insurance Card.
+The objective of the health insurance card is to improve social security services through expenditure control and performance, and to optimize the use of health services by citizens.

+History

-The Italian Health Insurance Card was issued for Italian citizens by the Italian Ministry of Economy and Finance in cooperation with the Italian Agency of Revenue in accordance with Article 50 of dl 269/2003, converted, with amendments, by law 326/2003.
-The objective of the Italian Health Insurance Card is to improve social security services through expenditure control and performance, and to optimize the use of health services by citizens.
+The insurance card was issued for Italian citizens by the Italian Ministry of Economy and Finance in cooperation with the Italian Agency of Revenue in accordance with Article 50 of dl 269/2003, converted, with amendments, by law 326/2003.
+It replaced the Italian fiscal code card system.

 Features

+The health insurance card features the following: